OtherGabriel/Radio/README.md

 ## Alternative Youtube music player

-The project was created using NextJS, StyledComponents and Youtube embebed videos.
+The project was created using NextJS, StyledComponents and Youtube embebed video.
 For you start application, use:

 ```bash